piyush-priyank/MetaCrafters/README.md

 }
 ```

 Make sure the "Compiler" option is set to "0.8.18" (or another compatible version) under the "Solidity Compiler" tab in the left-hand sidebar in order to build the code.
-Select "Compile Test.sol" from the menu.
+Select "Compile metacrafter.sol" from the menu.